-We intend to use the net proceeds from this offering for working capital and other general corporate purposes, including to finance research and development of new products, sales and marketing activities, opportunistic acquisitions and other capital expenditures.
+Use of proceeds We intend to use the net proceeds from this offering for working capital and other general corporate purposes, including to finance research and development of new products, sales and marketing activities, opportunistic acquisitions and other capital expenditures.
 We will not receive any proceeds from the sale of shares by the selling stockholders.
-See "Use of Proceeds" for in the foreseeable future.
+See "Use of Proceeds" for more information.

-Dividend policy We currently intend to retain all future earnings, if any, for use in the operation and expansion of our business and do not anticipate paying any cash dividends
+Dividend policy We currently intend to retain all future earnings, if any, for use in the operation and expansion of our business and do not anticipate paying any cash dividends in the foreseeable future.

-Proposed Nasdaq Global Market symbol
+Nasdaq Global Market symbol AVA